Sultech/simple-taskbar/README.md

 - Delayed tooltips with application names and descriptions.
 - Keyboard navigation with Tab and the arrow keys.
-- Application menus with open-window, launcher-action, App Details, Quit, Pin to Start and Pin to Taskbar actions.
+- Application menus with open-window, launcher-action, App Details, Quit, Pin to Start, Pin to Taskbar or Dock, and desktop shortcut actions when a supported desktop-icons extension is active.
-- Dragging an application from All Apps onto the taskbar to pin it.
+- Dragging an application from All Apps onto the taskbar or Dock to pin it.
 - Dark, light or GNOME Shell-following themes.
 - Optional monitor-centred positioning.